 (c) identifying potential overlap or duplication between proposed and existing regulations and preventing the creation of inconsistent requirements across regulatory authorities;

-(d) ,reviewing regulations early in the development process to take into account compliance with international trade and investment including, as appropriate, review of the use of relevant international standards, guides, and recommendations;
+(d) supporting compliance with international trade and investment obligations, including, as appropriate, review of the use of relevant international standards, guides, and recommendations;

 (e) considering regulatory impacts on individuals, businesses of different sizes, including small enterprises, and communities; and

-(f) encouraging regulatory approaches that promote job creation, innovation, and competition in the marketplace.

-(g) strengthening consultation and coordination among the Party’s regulatory authorities.
+(f) strengthening consultation and coordination among the Party’s regulatory authorities.

 2. Each Party shall make publicly available online a description of the processes or mechanisms referred to in paragraph 1.
 Each Party is encouraged to provide that information on a website described in Article X.7 or through links from that website.]